-In case you don’t know it by now, many of us are facing the negative impacts of the coronavirus pandemic on mental health:
+In case you don’t know it by now, many of us are facing the negative impacts of the coronavirus pandemic and its aftermath on mental health:

 - In the United Kingdom (UK), 53% of adults reported feelings of stress, anxiety, or sadness due to the pandemic-related economic woes.